 - Sodium can lead to water retention, making it harder to breathe, so it’s best to stay away from foods that contain more than 300 milligrams of sodium per serving.
 Salt-free spices like parsley, garlic, oregano, basil, curry, onion, rosemary and lemon juice are all great alternatives.

-Harmony Home Health & Hospice, providers of the best home health and hospice care Salt Lake City has to offer, is highly skilled in working with COPD patients and their families to help manage COPD symptoms and ensure the home is safe and free from irritants.
+Harmony Home Health & Hospice, the home health and hospice Albuquerque, NM families trust, is highly skilled in working with COPD patients to help manage COPD symptoms and ensure the home is safe and free from irritants.
 Contact us today online or call us at 1-877-I-NEED-CARE (1-877-463-3322) to learn more ways we can help.